tdwg/website/conferences/2023/instructions-for-editors/index.md

 All session editors will receive an email announcing the submission of an abstract to their session (=collection in ARPHA).
 The session coordinator will work with session editors to make sure that all abstracts undergo preliminary assessment for the suitability of the abstract for publication and presentation at the conference and once a consensus is reached, will **_[flag](#flags-used-for-preliminary-assessment)_** it accordingly in ARPHA and record the flag in the abstract tracking spreadsheet by **15 July 2023 deadline**.

-_**The preliminary assessment is not a review**, and there is no required feedback to be submitted to the author yet.
-DO NOT use the Send Feedback button during or at the completion of this assessment._
+_**The preliminary assessment is not a review**, and there is no required feedback to be submitted to the author. **DO NOT use** the `Send Feedback` button during or at the completion of this assessment._

 ![ARPHA Preliminary Assessment](https://static.tdwg.org/images/journal/arpha-prelim-assessment.png "ARPHA Preliminary Assessment Flowchart")